Hillside Avenue buses: Q36

-Q36 Limited buses make all stops east of 212th Place, and run local along the entire Little Neck Parkway corridor.
-On weekdays, Little Neck service begins during the AM rush period, with every fourth or fifth limited bus running to or from Little Neck in the peak direction during rush hours.
-Off-peak weekday service, including all midday service, alternates between Floral Park and Little Neck.
-Early morning, late night, and weekend service operates only to Floral Park.

 Q43

-The Q43 runs along nearly the entire length of Hillside Avenue.
-It begins at Archer Avenue and Sutphin Boulevard, at the Sutphin Boulevard–Archer Avenue–JFK Airport subway station and the Jamaica terminal for the Long Island Rail Road and AirTrain JFK.
+The Q43 runs along nearly the entire length of Hillside Avenue, making limited stops west of Springfield Boulevard.
+It begins at Archer Avenue and Sutphin Boulevard.
 The bus route travels north along Sutphin Boulevard, then east along Hillside Avenue to 268th Street in Floral Park, Queens, at the border with North New Hyde Park in Nassau County.
-Q43 Limited buses make all stops between Springfield Boulevard and 268th Street.
+Q43 buses make all stops between Springfield Boulevard and 268th Street.

+Q82

+The Q82 begins at the 168th Street Bus Terminal, turns north on 168th Street and proceeds east along Hillside Avenue.
+At 212th Street, the route turns south taking over operations from the Q36.
+The route then turns east on Jamaica Avenue and then south along Hempstead Avenue where it continues until terminating at the UBS Arena.